JavaScript / TypeScript SDK

 localhost

-is always considered a bad domain, making it hard to test the domain when developing on localhost.
+is always considered a bad domain, making testing the domain when developing on localhost

 There are two ways to avoid this issue: